gbmhunter/blog/content/pages/electronics/communication-protocols/usb-protocol/_index.md

 When a Embedded Host has turned off Vbus, it can detect if a device has been connected by using the _Attach Detection Protocol_.
 The EH measures the time it takes for a fixed current to charge the Vbus line to a specific voltage.
 If the time takes longer than expected, a device is present.
 This charge/discharge process repeats about every 1.75s.

 {{< figure src="/images/2011/09/usb-adp-architecture-vbus-and-current-sources.png" width="786px" caption="The ADP architecture, showing Vbus, current sources, and the snesing logic.
-Image from On-The-Go and Embedded Host Supplement to the USB Revision 2.0 Specification: Revision 2.0 version 1.1a." caption-position="bottom" >}}
+Image from On-The-Go and Embedded Host Supplement to the USB Revision 2.0 Specification: Revision 2.0 version 1.1a."  >}}

 Support of the ADP is optional.
 Hubs do not support the ADP, and so a EH which does support ADP cannot detect a device if a hub is plugged in.